-This report includes results from several tests for various constituents.
-Helendale CSD routinely monitors for constituents in the District's drinking water in accordance with Federal and State laws.
+This report includes results from several water quality tests for various constituents found in water.
+Helendale CSD routinely monitors the constituents in the District's drinking water in accordance with Federal and State laws.
 Substances that are not detected are not listed.

-Sincerely, Dr. Kimberly CoxGeneral Manager
+Sincerely, Dr. Kimberly Cox General Manager